Palestinian cuisine: West Bank

 In addition to meals, the West Bank's many subregions have their own fruit-based jams.
 In the Hebron area, the primary crops are grapes.
 Families living in the area harvest the grapes in the spring and summer to produce a variety of products ranging from raisins, jams and a molasses known as dibs, or a fruit leather called malban, dibs and malban are often made from grapes that went unsold in the market.
 The Bethlehem area (Beit Jala and Jifna in particular), are known regionally for their apricots and apricot jam as is the Tulkarm area for its olives and olive oil.

-The tradition of foraging wild plants for medicinal and culinary use remains popular in the West Bank.
-Commonly foraged wild plants include Khubbaizeh (malva), Akkoub (gundelia), Mariamieh (Salvia fruticosa), among others.
-These plants are made into stuffed leaves, soups, pies, or simply fried in olive oil.

 Gaza

 The cuisine of the Gaza Strip is influenced by both neighboring Egypt and its location on the Mediterranean coast.
 The staple food for the majority of the inhabitants in the area is fish.
 The Gaza Strip has a major fishing industry and fish is often served either grilled or fried after being stuffed with cilantro, garlic, red peppers and cumin and marinated in a mix of coriander, red peppers, cumin, and chopped lemons.
 Besides fish, as well as other types of seafood, Gazan cooking styles are affected by Egyptian culinary influences.
 This generally includes using hot peppers, garlic and chard to flavor many of their meals.
 Zibdieh is a clay pot dish that consists of shrimp baked in a stew of olive oil, garlic, hot peppers, and peeled tomatoes.
 Crabs are cooked and then stuffed with a red hot pepper paste called shatta.